TokisanGames/Terrain3D/doc/docs/platforms.md

 You can also [read comments and workarounds](https://github.com/TokisanGames/Terrain3D/issues/227) from other users.

-If disabling Apple security is not working, or if approaching a release date, macOS users should [build from source](building_from_source.md) so you can sign the binaries with your own account.
+If bypassing Apple security is not working, or if approaching a release date, macOS users should [build from source](building_from_source.md) so you can sign the binaries with your own developer account.

 ## Android